 History

-- Screenwriters can work alone, with a co-author, or even as part of a team.
-Each type is fundamentally different from the previous one.
-For example, an introvert is more suited to working alone;
+- Screenwriters may work alone, with a writing partner, or as part of a team.
+Each dynamic is unique—for example, introverts may prefer working solo;

 National Screenwriters Day is observed on January 5 each year.